fieldtrip/website/tutorial/nirs_singlechannel.md

 ## Summary and conclusion

-We explained the pre-processing steps for a single channel in an fNIRS dataset using FieldTrip.
-If you would like to read further on how to pre-process an fNIRS dataset with multiple channels, you can continue with the [fNIRS multi-channel tutorial](/tutorial/nirs_multichannel).
+We explained the preprocessing steps for a single channel in an fNIRS dataset using FieldTrip.
+If you would like to read further on how to preprocess an fNIRS dataset with multiple channels, you can continue with the [fNIRS multi-channel tutorial](/tutorial/nirs_multichannel).
 When you have more questions about the topic of any tutorial, do not forget to check the [frequently asked questions](/faq) and the [example scripts](/example).

 See also the other documentation that relates to fNIRS: